Table of Contents:

 To include custom CSS you can use the Custom CSS feature of the Jetpack WordPress plugin, in case you have already installed the Jetpack plugin.
 Or you can use the Simple Custom CSS WordPress plugin.
 Please read our blog post “How to use Custom CSS in WordPress” for further info.

 5. Custom Menu

 You can find the custom menu option for Werkstatt under Appearance → Menus.
-Here you can include pages, categories, tags, custom links, portfolio types or projects as menu items.
+Here you can include pages, categories, tags or custom links as menu items.
 You can choose your new custom menu as the “Primary menu” of your website.

 To show your Social Links with icons under your Intro text on the blog front page, you need to create another new custom menu under Appearance → Menus.
 Give your new menu the name „Social“ and add your social profile links using the custom „Links“ option.
 You can include ULRs with your own titles (Navigation Labels) for the following social sites:

 Codepen, Digg, Dropbox, Facebook, Flickr, Google+, Instagram, LinkedIn, Pinterest, Path, Dribbble, PollDaddy, GetPocket, Reddit, Skype, StumpleUpOn, Tumblr, Twitter, Vimeo, YouTube, Spotify, WordPress.com, WordPress.org, Feed (urls with /feed/), Email (using mailto).

 Now you only need to mark your new menu as Social menu under Menu locations.